 The effect of food on health is well-established.
 Most people are familiar with diet changes helping people lose weight, control diabetes, protect against cancer, and prevent heart disease.
 Food is our basic fuel and the building block for healthy cells and organs.

 There are many ideas about what is included in a healthy or healing diet.
-Examples are listed below and on the side bar.
-PDSA has opinions as well.
-You can find PDSA's diet recommendations here.
+Examples are listed below, on the side bar, and in PDSA's diet info tip sheet.

 How can this help?

-Often simple changes to your diet can make a positive difference, adding more fruits and vegetables, especially leafy greens, or eliminating white rice, white flour, and white sugar, foods that contain few nutrients, add to obesity, rob the body of vitamins and minerals, and promote acid indigestion.
-It is important that your diet is as nutrient dense and organic as your budget allows.
+Often simple changes to your diet can make a positive difference, like adding more fruits and vegetables, especially leafy greens.
+Eliminating white rice, white flour, and white sugar can also help.
+These foods contain few nutrients, add to obesity, rob the body of vitamins and minerals, and promote acid indigestion.
+It is important that your diet is nutrient dense and as organic as your budget allows.

-Below are examples of approaches to eating that may have a beneficial effect on the platelet count of someone diagnosed with ITP or on the symptoms associated with the disease.
+Below are examples of approaches to eating that may have a beneficial effect on the platelet count or on the symptoms associated with ITP.

-Oxidative stress (inflammation) can promote autoimmune diseases as well as make them worse (Moudgil, 2011).
-It can also impair the functioning of hematopoietic stem cells, the bone marrow cells that give rise to platelets (Yahata, 2011) Dr. Paul Imbach, a noted ITP researcher, wrote, “Oxidative stress may cause ITP” (Imbach, 2011).
-Therefore, a diet that reduces oxidative stress or inflammation could have a positive effect on the disease.
+Oxidative stress (inflammation) can promote autoimmune diseases as well as make them worse.6 It can also impair the functioning of hematopoietic stem cells, the bone marrow cells that give rise to platelets.11 Dr. Paul Imbach, a noted ITP researcher, wrote, “Oxidative stress may cause ITP."3 Therefore, a diet that reduces oxidative stress or inflammation could have a positive effect on the disease.

 The macrobiotic diet is a type of anti-inflammatory diet, emphasizing whole grains, beans, and vegetables, and minimizing consumption of animal foods such as meat, poultry, and dairy.
 Unlike most diets, the macrobiotic diet considers the energy of food, whether the food itself or cooking method enhances the expansion (yin) or contraction (yang) of the body.
 For example, ITP is an expansive disease since the blood is expanding outside of the body.
-Therefore, eating contractive foods (ex.slow-cooked or very compact) and reducing expansive foods (ex. raw or very sweet), could off-set the expansive nature of the disease and help mitigate it.
+Therefore, eating contractive foods (ex.slow-cooked or very compact) and reducing expansive foods (ex. raw or very sweet), could off-set the expansive nature of the disease.